 Our next offering was the world premiere of Women w/o Walls, a dark existential drama written by Robin Rice, that was loved by critics and audiences.
 It was described in one review as “theatre speaking from our moment to the ages.”

-Our most recent show was another Hollywood Fringe Festival hit: Must Be Comfortable With, an original ensemble piece addressing the inequities of the entertainment industry.
+We returned to the Hollywood Fringe Festival in 2016 with Must Be Comfortable With, an original ensemble piece addressing the inequities of the entertainment industry.
 Described as “A smack-down of epic proportions of the women’s theatrical casting scene,” we struck a chord with audiences as we addressed sexism and misogyny with humor and wit.